 Let’s be honest; Learning a language is a difficult task.
 However, there are ways to make it easier.
 The three D’s — Determination, Dedication, and Discipline are essential components for the successful foreign language learning journey.

 I’ve already written extensively about the best foreign languages for the career and the most useful languages to learn.
 But what are the easiest and difficult tongues to learn for Indians or English speakers?

 It’s a question many people ask me, especially by people just starting as language learners.
 So, what’s the answer?

 Before we get there, let’s probe more!

 We are all familiar with the countless benefits of learning a new language.
 When it comes to acquiring a foreign language, everyone has a different goal.
 There is no one-size-fits-all language.
 Broadly speaking, It can be classified into two groups.

 The first group essentially consists of learners with a particular language in mind.
 For example, if you are considering higher studies in Germany, or exploring job opportunities in a French company.
 Or maybe you’re dealing with clients in Latin America, or perhaps the aspects of Korean culture intrigues you.
 To sum up, you have already decided which language you should learn.

 Then there is a second group of people with no specific purpose.
 The “career involving languages” and “jobs that require languages” are quite broad and vague and not clearly defined objectives.
 Do you wish to study a language and broaden your communication skills and career horizons?
 Then you might be considering what the simplest to learn in the shortest amount of time?

-Obviously, the word “easiest” and “difficult” is quite a relative term since a majority of language learner find all languages challenging to master.
-It is often debated amongst linguist and language enthusiasts.
+Obviously, the word “easiest” and “difficult” is quite a relative term since a majority of language learners find all languages challenging to master.
+It is often debated amongst linguists and language enthusiasts.
 It’s a critical question.
 But it’s also a very tricky one to answer.